droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

-*An adventure for five 2nd-level characters.*
+*An adventure for four 1st-level characters.*

-> [!warning]+ **A Second-Level Adventure**
+> [!warning]+ **A First-Level Adventure**
-> Remember that, unlike the original *Curse of Strahd* adventure, the players in this guide begin at 2nd level, rather than 1st level.
+> Remember that, unlike the *Curse of Strahd: Reloaded*  adventure, the players in this guide begin at 1st level, rather than 2nd level.

-The players begin in the town of Daggerford on the night before Highharvesttide, an annual feast and holiday celebration.
-The local inns are full for the night, and the players—vagabonds with little coin or company to speak of—find shelter in the stable of the Nightmare’s Bridle, a ramshackle tavern on the outskirts of town.
+The players begin in the town of Otari on the night before Last Day of Summer, an annual Sarenrae holiday celebration.
+The local inns are full for the night, and the players—vagabonds with little coin or company to speak of—find shelter in the stable of the Crook’s Nook, a ramshackle tavern on the outskirts of town.

-When the relics they carry sense the presence of Death House, however, the players are led through Daggerford’s rainy streets and into the house’s waiting threshold.
+When the relics they carry sense the presence of Death House, however, the players are led through Otari’s rainy streets and into the house’s waiting threshold.

 Once inside, the players are trapped and told that a monster will hunt them down once it awakens.
 They have six hours to find it first and either appease it with a suitable sacrifice—or kill it.
 As they explore the house, they come to learn the house’s lurid history, as well as the true identity of the beast that lurks beneath.